SaltnPepper02/COMP2042_CW_SaltnPepper02/COMP2048GanRichardSoonChing/README.md

 # 2048-SM-Porject
-This is a school project for my Software Maintanence Module
+This is a university project for my Software Maintanence Module

 Name: Richard Gan Soon Ching
 Student ID : 20303960

 I coded this program in Intellij so first download javafx.
-After u download javafx go to the top bar and click file-> Project Structure.
-Then go to library-> + symbol and click on new Java library, go to where ur javafx library is and import it into ur file.
+After you have downloaded javafx, go to the top bar and click file-> Project Structure.
+Then go to library-> + symbol and click on new Java library, go to where your javafx library is and import it into your file.
 You should be able to run the game.

 My javadocs is stored within the folder COMP2042GanRichardSoonChing.
-The path is \COMP2048GanRichardSoonChing\javadoc\index.html
+The path is ..\COMP2048GanRichardSoonChing\javadoc\index.html

 List of features that are implemented and are working properly
 - Fixed score